 The health and safety of students is our first priority and we recognize the importance of communication with parents.
 CET staff are available through our 24/7 on-call system to provide support should any health, safety, or security concerns arise during the program.

-Program fees include travel health insurance through GeoBlue.
+For all programs outside of the U.S., program fees include travel health insurance through GeoBlue.
 Insurance is comprehensive and includes evacuation coverage for both individual medical emergencies and movement of the group in case of changing realities on the ground.
 On site, we provide up-to-date information about local health facilities and assist students and parents in accessing them should any health issues need to be addressed.
 In-network facilities bill GeoBlue directly so there’s no need to pay out of pocket.

 Standards for Every Program

-CET’s Plan for Overseas Emergencies emphasizes prevention and preparation.
+CET’s Plan for Emergencies emphasizes prevention and preparation.
 Some of the efforts employed by CET in emergency prevention and preparation include:

 All CET staff, both in the United States and overseas, undergo staff training on how to prevent and handle emergencies when first hired.
-We also hold several sessions related to student health and safety and risk management at RD Gras, our annual conference for all CET staff.
+We also hold several sessions related to student health and safety and risk management at RD Gras, our conference for all CET staff.

 Based on their knowledge of each program’s region, environment, and history of past incidents, Program Managers assess risk, providing guidance about the kinds of events that pose the highest risk to students or program operation.
-They utilize US Department of State guidance and maintain person-to-person contact with staff at the US Embassy in each program site.
+They utilize U.S. Department of State guidance and maintain person-to-person contact with staff at the U.S. Embassy in each program site.
 CET leadership also receives daily risk alerts and updates from Global Rescue, and when needed, can engage Global Rescue in customized risk assessments.

-At each site, overseas staff perform an annual audit of general health and safety measures in order to ensure that basic safety preventive measures (such as fire exits, first aid kids, emergency alert plan, etc.) are up-to-date and ready for use.
+At each site, program staff perform an annual audit of general health and safety measures in order to ensure that basic safety preventive measures (such as fire exits, first aid kids, emergency alert plan, etc.) are up-to-date and ready for use.

-At each site, overseas staff compile a brief, site-specific Emergency Evacuation Plan (EEP).
+At each site, program staff compile a brief, site-specific Emergency Evacuation Plan (EEP).
 The purpose of this plan is not to determine exact steps for every kind of eventuality, but to think through the potential resources, operations and communication chain should a group evacuation be warranted.
 The EEP addresses both general risks and any specific risks associated with the region.

 CET has country-specific Safety Guidelines that apprise students of safety precautions and local laws particular to their region, and provide them instructions for responding to an emergency situation.
-Overseas staff review the Safety Guidelines at each orientation, and ensure that all students sign them.
+Program staff review the Safety Guidelines at each orientation, and ensure that all students sign them.